Do you buy canned apple pie filling because you think that making pie takes hours to do?

 Recipes using Easy & Healthy Apple Pie Filling

-Besides my Gluten Free St. Patrick’s Day Pot Of Gold Filled Cupcakes, here are some serving and recipe suggestions for recipes using cooked apple pie filling:
+Besides my Gluten Free St. Patrick’s Day Pot of Gold Filled Cupcakes, here are some serving and recipe suggestions using cooked apple pie filling:

 ● yogurt parfaits